RandomcodeDev/purpl-engine/README.md

 # Build the tools first
 pushd support
-xmake f -P . -p <windows or linux> --toolchain=<msvc or clang> -m release # xmake defaults to release, but just in case that changes, this command doesn't hurt xmake build -P . popd
+xmake config -P . -p <windows or linux> --toolchain=<msvc or clang> -m release # xmake defaults to release, but just in case that changes, this command doesn't hurt xmake build -P . popd